 For example, two employees that work part-time at 15 hours per week are considered by the ACA to be one full-time equivalent employee because of the combined 30 hours worked.

 What Are the Main Benefits?

 Both employees and employers benefit from group health insurance.
 The most important benefit might be the affordability of the plan.

-The more employees in the risk pool, the lower the premiums for each employee.
+More employees in the risk pool typically means lower premiums for each employee.
 More employees spread the risk, which also is a financial benefit for employers.
 Group health insurance plans deliver plenty of value that includes the following:

 · An increase in health care options